odenpetersen/Options-Maxentropy/README.md

 - Identify contracts that ought to have a tighter spread
 - Compute the returns distribution of a particular position

 The above reasoning can clearly be extended to incorporate put contract prices also.
+However, these shouldn't give any information not contained in the call prices, so long as put-call parity holds.

+Separate distributions can be obtained using bid and ask prices at various depths.